5 Ways I Get Me Time as a Single Parent

 I’ve learned from experience though that I do need to schedule in time for myself from time to time.
 I learned this well before I was even pregnant, and it’s something I’ve tried to stick to – even if it’s just half an hour in a cafe with a good book.
 When I was pregnant I actually quite enjoyed going to baby shows as I could make out that I was actually doing important shopping/research for the arrival of my baby, but what I was actually doing was having a nice wander around a big room where nobody knew me and I didn’t have to get drawn into conversation if I didn’t want to.
 That probably makes me a typical introvert, but there we go.

 Now that I have S, and she’s five, baby shows are no longer the practical option, and nor are they of use.
-Instead, I find other things I can do to allow my brain proper down time.
+Instead of taking days or weekends out, I find other things I can do to allow my brain proper down time.
 Here are my current favourites:

 - Reading.
 I’m a massive, massive reader.
 I always have been, but now it’s become a real luxury to me.
 I buy loads of books every month, and also read a lot on my Kindle.
 As well as this, I accept books to review on this site.
 There is a pile of books in every room in the house, and I read whenever I can.